zayminmaw/zayminmaw/README.md

 - Hi, I’m Zay Min Maw.
 - I’m interested in open source projects.
 - I’m currently learning full stack development.
-- I’m looking to collaborate on anything I can.
+- I’m looking to collaborate.
 - You can reach me from twitter that is linked in the profile or here is my email zayminmaw77@gmail.com.
 - Looking for a job as junior developer.